801labs/801labs.org/content/research/bash-command-injection.md

 Prompt command substitution is powerful, flexible, and completely agnostic towards your security concerns.
 Many of the above examples can be combined for greater effect.
 Have fun experimenting with them, and try not to erase your home folder while you're at it!

 # Acknowledgements
-Thanks to Ben Kallus and Jonah Weinberg for ideas and discussions.
-Additional thanks to
+Thanks to Ben Kallus and Jonah Weinberg for ideas and discussions, and originally identifying user name command substitution.
+Additional thanks to Solra Bizna of 801 Labs for peer review, and

 # References